Syspeople/CodeNow/contribution.md

 # Add class declarations
 Typescript declaration files and JsDoc is what drive the intellisense provided by this extenseion.

-It is important to understand that the declarations simply mimicks the real class available in ServiceNow. this means it is very important that class', methods, and variables is named so that they can executed in servicenow without any modifications.
+It is important to understand that the declarations simply mimicks the real class available in ServiceNow.

+this means it is very important that class', methods, and variables is named so that they can executed in servicenow without any modifications.

 ## General
+Watch your casing as javascript is sensitive to that stuff.

 * all methods and constructors should have their input and output types declared.
 * all methods and contructors should at least have their general usage, input parameters described using JsDoc notation. for lenghty descriptions markdown is supported.
 * global variables should have the context in which they are available specified using JsDoc notation. (see detailed example)